hdlugas/MSTune/README.md

   --metric                        Quantity to maximize in the objective function (optional, options=[accuracy,MRR], default=accuracy).
   --crossvalidation               Boolean indicating whether or not to perform 5-fold cross-validation inside the objective function (optional, options=[true,false], default=true).
   --filter_reference_candidates   Boolean indicating whether or not to filter on precursor ion mass/charge; only applicable to HRMS data (optional, options=[true,false], default=true).
-  --n_folds                       Number folds to use for cross-validation.
-Only applicable for crossvalidation is 'true' and optimization_method is not 'none' (optional, default=5).
+  --n_folds                       Number of folds to use for cross-validation.
+Only applicable when crossvalidation is 'true' and optimization_method is not 'none' (optional, default=5).
   --bootstrap_query               Boolean indicating whether or not to construct query dataset of same size from resampling query spectra with replacement; only useful for computing confidence intervals of parameter estimates (optional, options=[true,false], default=false).
   --random_seed                   Random seed to be used in all computations with a stochastic component (optional, default=1).
   --params_to_optimize            String denoting the parameters to optimize (optional, options='all','LET_thresh','noise_thresh','wf_int','wf_mz', default='all').